-- 5.1.1 Als which plan to engage in the business of acting as a receiving bank in IPOs should carefully consider whether this activity fits their business strategy and objectives.
-They should conduct a comprehensive cost-benefit analysis to evaluate whether such business is commercially justified, taking into account the projected returns and the costs of the initial and continuous investment in both operational and manpower resources. - 5.1.2 An AI should only take on the role of a receiving bank in an IPO which is manageable in relation to the AI's operational and financial capacity.
-It is also important for the AI to conduct a thorough analysis in advance of the potential financial impact, particularly on its CAR, arising from the IPO if it were to act as the receiving bank in the IPO.
+- 5.1.1 Als which plan to engage in the business of acting as a designated bank or receiving bank (or both) in IPOs should carefully consider whether this activity fits their business strategy and objectives.
+They should conduct a comprehensive cost-benefit analysis to evaluate whether such business is commercially justified, taking into account the projected returns and the costs of the initial and continuous investment in both operational and manpower resources. - 5.1.2 An AI should only take on the role of a designated bank and/ or receiving bank in an IPO which is manageable in relation to the AI's operational and financial capacity.
+It is also important for the AI to conduct a thorough analysis in advance of the potential financial impact, particularly on its compliance with statutory requirements (e.g. CAR, liquidity ratios, concentration limits), arising from the IPO if it were to act as the designated bank and/ or receiving bank in the IPO. - 5.1.3 In the circumstances specified in para.
+1.3.2, the Al should discuss with the HKMA well in advance of its plan to be the receiving bank of an IPO.